 8. Key Person Insurance

-Key person insurance, sometimes referred to as key man insurance, is a life insurance policy startups may want to take out on an employee, founder, or owner who is essential to the business’s success.
-If the key person dies or is disabled and can no longer work, the insurer pays the business a benefit.
-This helps the business survive the loss.
+Key person insurance, sometimes referred to as key man insurance, is a life or disability insurance policy startups may want to take out on an employee, founder, or owner who is essential to the business’s success.
+If the key person dies or is disabled and can no longer work, the insurer pays the business a cash benefit.
+This helps the business regroup after a significant loss.

-Key person insurance is usually a term life insurance policy.
+The most common type of key person insurance is a term life insurance policy.
 This means you purchase the policy for a certain time frame, usually 10 to 30 years.
 The coverage only pays if the insured dies or suffers a disability while the policy is in force.
+Whole life, variable life, and disability insurance policies are used in specific business circumstances.

 Business Insurance Costs for Startups